 (a) Assignment or Reassignment of Related Cases and Proceedings.
-The court will assign or reassign related cases or proceedings pursuant to the procedures established by the court's General Orders or as provided in the Court Manual.
+The court will assign or reassign related cases or proceedings pursuant to the procedures established by the court's General Orders or as provided in The Central Guide.

 (b) Motion for Reassignment or Consolidation of Related Cases or Proceedings.